Christian O'Connell

-Christian Liam O'Connell (born 7 April 1973 in Winchester, Hampshire) is an Australia-based British radio disc jockey (DJ), television host, writer and comedian.
-He is currently the host of The Christian O'Connell Show, airing on weekday mornings on the Gold 104.3 radio station in Melbourne and replayed on weekday evenings on Gold 104.3 in Melbourne, Gold 101.7 in Sydney, KIIS 97.3 in Brisbane, Mix 102.3 in Adelaide, and 96FM in Perth.
+Christian Liam O'Connell (born 7 April 1973 in Winchester, Hampshire) is an Australian-based British radio disc jockey (DJ), television host, writer and comedian.

+He is currently the host of The Christian O'Connell Show, airing on weekday mornings across the Gold Network including Gold 104.3 in Melbourne, Gold 101.7 in Sydney on the FM band, and Gold DAB+ in Adelaide and Brisbane, as well as Gold 80s in Perth.
+A nightly hour of the program is broadcast airs from 6 pm to 7 pm on Gold 104.3 in Melbourne, Gold 101.7 in Sydney, Cruise 1323 in Adelaide and Gold 96FM in Perth.
-History

-O'Connell started The Christian O'Connell Breakfast Show in 1998, on weekday mornings at a local station in Bournemouth, England; he moved to local stations in larger cities (Liverpool in 2000, London in 2001) until it became a national show on Virgin Radio in March 2006, which became Absolute Radio in September 2008.
-In May 2018, O'Connell and the show moved to a broadcast settlement located in Australia, to broadcast in Australia.